General Care and Safety

 |Older-style collets had a separate steel ring inserted in the collet nut.
 More advanced collet assemblies have a ring machined within the nut that engages the collet, automatically releasing it from the end of the spindle as the nut is undone.
 These are typically made of high quality, polished tempered steel and have multiple slits, ensuring both security and concentricity for the cutter.
 They also feature slits starting from alternate edges of the collet to provide even pressure over the full surface area of the cutter shank.|

 A double-lock system is incorporated by some manufacturers.
-When the nut is undone, it will first loosen and then retighten, before loosening a second time.
-This prevents the cutter shank being released if the collet nut accidentally undoes with the router running.
+When the nut is undone, it will first loosen and then appear to re-tighten, requiring loosening a second time.
+This design prevents the cutter shank being released if the collet nut accidentally loosens while the router is running.
 The latest design collet systems have their collet and collet nut factory assembled and should not be separated.

 Always maintain a gap (see diagram) of 1/16" (1.5mm).
 This will prevent the possibility of any "hammer action" being induced which could cause the cutter to creep out of the collet (the collet nut is represented by a rectangle, for clarity).